-A member of the public stumbled across the two suspicious items (WW1 mortar bombs) and immediately called the Police.
+Esher Common has been closed off due two WW1 unexploded ordnance finds.
+A member of the public stumbled across the suspicious items and immediately called the Police.

 Police are urging people who use the common to remain vigilant and if they see a suspicious device, to withdraw to a safe distance, and contact the Police immediately.